 Claude Plymate (’81) is Telescope Engineer/Chief Observer for the Big Bear Solar Observatory 1.6-meter New Solar Telescope.
 He was formerly site manager of the National Solar Observatory’s McMath-Pierce Solar Telescope at Kitt Peak.
 He received the AURA Technology and Innovation Award in 2001 and earned an M.S. in astronomy from the University of Western Sydney in 2003.

-Jeff Porter (’83) is doing high energy physics research in the Center for Experimental Nuclear Physics and Astrophysics at the University of Washington.
-He was formerly database leader for the Solenoidal Tracker At RHIC (STAR) experiment at the Relativistic Heavy Ion Collider at Brookhaven National Laboratory.
+Jeff Porter (’83) is now working in the National Energy Research Scientific Computing Center at the Lawrence Berkeley National Laboratory.
+He formerly did high energy physics research in the Center for Experimental Nuclear Physics and Astrophysics at the University of Washington.
+Before that he was database leader for the Solenoidal Tracker At RHIC (STAR) experiment at the Relativistic Heavy Ion Collider at Brookhaven National Laboratory.
 He earned his Ph.D. in physics in 1995 at the University of California, Davis while participating in the DiLepton Spectrometer experiment.

 Robert Porter (’71) is a retired international business and product development consultant living in Sebastopol.
 He earned his Ph.D. in psychophysiology at World College and University, UNESCO, in 1982.